laitathei/laitathei.github.io/_posts/2022-08-03-navigation-coordinate-system-and-transformation-relationship.md

 ---
 title: 'Navigation coordinate system and transformation relationship'
 date: 2022-08-03
+author: Lai Tat Hei
 permalink: /posts/2022/08/navigation_coordinate_system_and_transformation_relationship/
+excerpt: 'Nowadays, navigation is very popular in our life, and many applications use GNSS as one of the reliable data sources.
+Therefore, this blog will discuss the mathematics implemented for navigation purposes.'
 tags:
   - Coordinate Transformation
 ---

 1. Introduction
 In this blog, I will talk about the most common navigation coordinate system (frame) used in application level with code implementation.
 The reference book for this blog is `Fundamentals of Inertial Navigation, Satellite-based Positioning and their Integration` and `Principles of GNSS, Inertial, and Multisensor Integrated Navigation Systems`<br/>